arda92a/arda92a/README.md

 <div align="center">

 ### 🎉 Fun Fact of the Day
-*"Docker containers can start in less than 100 milliseconds! 🐳"* 😄
+*"The first programming language was created in 1883 for the Jacquard loom! 🧵"* 😄

 **⭐ If you like what you see, consider starring some repositories! ⭐**